apache/spark-website/downloads.md

 <ul id="sparkReleaseNotes"></ul>

 ### Nightly Packages and Artifacts
 For developers, Spark maintains nightly builds and SNAPSHOT artifacts.
-More information is available on the [Spark developer Wiki](https://cwiki.apache.org/confluence/display/SPARK/Useful+Developer+Tools#UsefulDeveloperTools-NightlyBuilds).
+More information is available on the [the Developer Tools page](/developer-tools.html#nightly-builds).